 To say the reverse mortgage has had an image problem is an understatement.
 Many advisors, myself included, have deemed the reverse mortgage a tool of last resort.
 It has a reputation as costly, complicated, and risky.
-In an effort to increase protection, new regulations have been implemented.
+To increase protection, new regulations have been implemented.

-- Spouse Protection – A non-borrowing spouse is allowed to stay in the home as long as it’s still their primary residence.
-Before, if only one spouse was listed as a borrower and that spouse either died or moved to a nursing home, the reverse mortgage had to be repaid or the other spouse had to move out.
+- Spouse Protection – A non-borrowing spouse can stay in the home as long as it’s their primary residence.
+Before, if only one spouse was listed as a borrower and that spouse either died or moved to a nursing home, the reverse mortgage had to be repaid, or the other spouse had to move out.

-- Proof of Financial Ability – You now must demonstrate you are able to pay property taxes, home insurance, and continued maintenance on the home.
+- Proof of Financial Ability – You now must demonstrate you can pay property taxes, home insurance, and continued maintenance on the home.

-- Counseling – The borrowers are required to meet with an approved counselor to discuss the appropriateness of and alternatives to a reverse mortgage.
+- Counseling – The borrowers must meet with an approved counselor to discuss the appropriateness and alternatives to a reverse mortgage.

 Labeling the reverse mortgage as a last resort could be the problem.
-There’s no reason it cannot be used in concert with other retirement cash-flow needs much earlier in retirement.
+There is no reason it cannot be used in concert with other retirement cash-flow needs much earlier in retirement.

 A reverse mortgage just might be a good idea after all

-If you were retired and withdrawing funds from your IRA in 2008 and 2009, a reverse mortgage may not have been a bad idea.
+If you were retired and withdrawing funds from your IRA in 2008 and 2009, a reverse mortgage might not have been a bad idea.
 Instead of taking withdrawals from your IRA, a reverse mortgage line of credit may have helped you stay afloat while you waited for your investments to recover.
-A few years later after they recovered, you could have paid the loan off.
+A few years later, after they recovered, you could have paid the loan off.

 Another strategy for the reverse mortgage is using it to enhance your Social Security.
 For every year (up to age 70) that you delay in receiving Social Security, there’s an approximately 8% increase in benefits.
 A reverse mortgage can bridge the gap providing income without possibly depleting your retirement accounts and improving your cash-flow later in retirement.